Draft Discharge of Firearms By-law

 Case in point today (Sept 3rd 2020) ... relaxing, eating, and drinking wine (on vacation) AND I jumped right out of my Muskoka Chair (I live here year round + NOT a tourist) due to the constant shotgun blasts across the road (Muskoka Road 10) AT 2:30 (14:30) TODAY!!!!
 It HAS to STOP!!!!!!
 Thank you!!!!

-Belle over 3 years ago
+Belle about 4 years ago

 Enforce the current laws.
 Councillors can refer complainants to the OPP and Conservation Authority.
 911 exists for serious complaints.
 If it isn't 911 worthy there is no issue, other than somebody does not like the look or sound of the harvesting of game.
 The extremely well funded O.P.P. and Conservation Authority already have multiple laws and vast resources on hand to deal with the safe use of firearms and hunting regulations.
 These laws carry stiff penalties, including jail time, and massive fines, the crown has a massive advantage in any prosecution.
 This proposed By-Law (written in crayon) is nothing more than NIMBYism, proposed by people who want to live in Huntsville but change it to suit their interests.
 Don't move to a rural area if you don't like rural life.
 The last thing the town of Huntsville needs to do is encroach upon actual authorities with bylaws that were cobbled together by low information, spineless councilors for purely cynical political reasons, simply because a group of enraged Karens living at Woodland Heights and or Fox Lake don't like the sound of firearms.
 Move back to the city where guns are slung by criminals rather than by law abiding people enjoying Muskoka Life.

-CommonSense over 3 years ago
+CommonSense about 4 years ago

 Don't know what has prompted this but parts of it are ridiculous!
 I presently have over 2 acres of property with over 100 acres of bush behind my propery.
 To not be able use a pellet gun, bb gun 22, even for target shooting is total nonsense.
 Further, in the past I have had the occasion of having to end the life of an injured deer and a raccoon with distemper.
 Are you suggesting that I may have to call animal control and wait who knows how long to have someone actually show up while these animals are suffering?

-wiloran over 3 years ago
+wiloran about 4 years ago

 Best government is less government.
 Leave our freedoms alone.
 What comes next with more city people moving to the Muskokas.
 Many people do not understand firearms and our strict Canadian laws, so fear enters into the equation.
 Many politians jump in just for votes, (eg. Trudeau) Leave that part of the by-laws alone.
 We have enough laws for the safety of our citizens.

-northernhunter over 3 years ago
+northernhunter about 4 years ago

 Assuming this by-law is based on a sound assessment of safety and environmental concerns, then the by-law should include all lakes with residential shoreline properties within the Town of Huntsville, not just the named few.
 We would like to see Fox Lake included in the final by-law.

-Fox Lake Association over 3 years ago
+Fox Lake Association about 4 years ago

 This By-Law is ludicrous and should not be passed without some serious re-visioning.
 While I am NOT an active gun enthusiast or supporter, I find this to be a serious encroachment upon personal rights.